-First I would say, listen to the people doing the work.
+First, listen to the people doing the work.
 If you're in a management position, you need to be open to hearing their voices and acting on their input.
 Clear communication is the foundation of employee engagement and satisfaction.

 The worst thing you can do is say you'll do something, and then fail to do so.
 When this happens, your team will stop giving you their opinions, communication will come to a standstill, and engagement and satisfaction levels will plummet.